dangeboyy/Operating-System-Process-Management-Simulation/README.md

 Summary of the Requirements

-1. Create 3 simulations(whicharelinkedtoeachother)with3,5,and 10 random
+1. Create 3 simulations (which are linked to each other) with 3, 5, and 10 random
     processes.
 2. Place processes in a list for each simulation.
-3. Createa“computationqueue”foreachsimulationinwhicheachcomputation
-    should have a random occupation time (between 1-10ns).
+3. Create a “computation queue ” for each simulation in which each computation should have a random occupation time (between 1-10ns).
 4. For each simulation, print statistics.